Vestre Picnic Table Stokke Learning Tower Svane Stool T.H. Marthinsen Gourmet Cutlery

 Concept drawing of the stool

-With Svane (Swan), I also wanted to explore how design can draw inspiration from nature's intriguing forms—and even allow you to experience that when sitting on the stool through its flexible and rocking character.
+Svane (Swan) draws inspiration from nature's intriguing forms—and you can feel it when sitting on the stool, through its flexible and rocking character.

 Cutlery on a dining table in a gleamy light